maryqu3en/stack-queue-in-LL/README.md

 1. **Reverse a Queue:**
    - Reverse the elements of a queue using a stack.

+2. **Check if parentheses are balanced:**
+   - Ckech if an expression has balanced parentheses or not using a stack.

 ## How to Use

 1. Clone the repository: